josmar-crwdstffng/angular/aio/content/guide/glossary.md

 *   [Structural directives][AioGuideGlossaryStructuralDirective] modify the structure of the DOM.

 Angular supplies a number of built-in directives that begin with the `ng` prefix.
-You can also create new directives to implement your own functionality.
+You can also create new directives to implement your own features.
 You associate a *selector* with a custom directive; this extends the [template syntax][AioGuideTemplateSyntax] that you can use in your applications.
 A *selector* is an HTML tag, such as `<my-directive>`.